 Consider the chain of inclusions

-In particular, $G_n/G_{n-1}^{(1)}\simeq C_2$, the cyclic group of order $2$, and $G_n/G_{n-2}^{(2)} \simeq D_4$, the dihedral group of order $4$.
-To describe irreducible representations of $D_4$ via foams we had to use foams that go between $n$-facets but in the middle may have facets of thickness $n-2$ (a dot labelled $-$ on an $(n-1)$-facet, as in Figure~\ref{fig4_41}, requires descending to $(n-2)$-facets to define it).
+In particular, $G_n/G_{n-1}^{(1)}\simeq S_2$, the symmetric group of order $2$, and $G_n/G_{n-2}^{(2)} \simeq D_4$, the dihedral group of order $4$.
+To describe irreducible representations of $D_4$ via foams we had to use foams that go between $n$-facets but in the middle may have facets of thickness $n-2$ (a dot labeled $-$ on an $(n-1)$-facet, as in Figure~\ref{fig4_41}, requires descending to $(n-2)$-facets to define it).

 Let us say that a representation of $G_n$ has \emph{depth $k$} if the subgroup $G_{n-k}^{(k)}$ acts nontrivially on it, while $G_{n-k-1}^{(k+1)}$ acts trivially.
 To create functors of tensoring with depth $k$ representations using foams, apply enough restriction functors to get from a line of thickness $n$ to a line of thickness $n-k-1$ in at least one location of the diagram, and then go back to a single line of thickness $n$.
 Denote the resulting graph by $\Gamma$.
-There's a composition $F(\Gamma)$ of restriction and induction functors associated with $\Gamma$, and $F(\Gamma)$ is isomorphic to tensoring with a suitable induced representation $W$ of $G_n$.
+There is a composition $F(\Gamma)$ of restriction and induction functors associated with $\Gamma$, and $F(\Gamma)$ is isomorphic to tensoring with a suitable induced representation $W$ of $G_n$.
 One can then introduce some idempotent $e\in \End(F(\Gamma)) $ given by a linear combination of foams with boundary $\Gamma$ on bottom and top.
 Idempotent $e$ defines a direct summand of $F(\Gamma)$ as well as a direct summand of $W$ once an isomorphism between $F(\Gamma)$ and $W\otimes -$ is fixed.

-Irreducible representations of the $n$-th wreath product $G_n$ over a field $\kk$ of characteristic different from $2$ were classified by Orellana, Orrison, and Rockmore~\cite[Proposition 3.1]{OOR}, as a special case of their classification of iterated wreath products of the cyclic group $C_m$, for $m=2$.
-Their classification gives a bijection between isomorphism classes of irreducible representations and isomorphism classes of complete binary trees of depth $n-1$ with vertices labelled by signs $+,-$ and an additional assumptions that at each vertex $v$ labelled by the minus sign $-$ the standard symmetry $\beta_k$, see Section~\ref{subsection:iterated-wreath-products}, applied to the subtree at the vertex $v$, preserves signs of vertices.
+Irreducible representations of the wreath product $G\wr S_n$ over an algebraically closed field, where $G$ is a finite group, was studied by Kerber~\cite[Chapter 2]{Ke} and the representations of the wreath product $G\wr H$ of two permutation groups $G$ and $H$ are discussed in Meldrum \cite{Me}.
+The irreducible representations of the (iterated) $n$-th wreath product $G_n$ over a field $\kk$ of characteristic different from $2$ were classified by Orellana, Orrison, and Rockmore~\cite[Proposition 3.1]{OOR}, as a special case of their classification of iterated wreath products of the cyclic group $C_m$, for $m=2$.
+Their classification gives a bijection between isomorphism classes of irreducible representations and isomorphism classes of complete binary trees of depth $n-1$ with vertices labeled by signs $+,-$ and an additional assumptions that at each vertex $v$ labeled by the minus sign $-$ the standard symmetry $\beta_k$, see Section~\ref{subsection:iterated-wreath-products}, applied to the subtree at the vertex $v$, preserves signs of vertices.